thekosmonauten-hub/FracturedConcord/Assets/Documentation/COMBAT_SPEED_METERS.md

 ### Overview
 - **Aggression Meter** – fills whenever the player plays an `Attack` card.
 Progress scales with the character’s attack speed multiplier.
 When the meter reaches 100%, the player earns an Aggression charge that can power future attack-based bonuses (e.g., half-cost attacks).
 Excess progress rolls over into the next charge.
 - **Focus Meter** – fills whenever the player plays a `Skill` or `Power` card.
 Progress scales with the character’s cast speed multiplier.
 Focus charges unlock spell-centric benefits (e.g., guaranteed combos).
-- **Enemy Energy** – enemy units track a hidden energy budget that Chill/Slow effects can drain.
-Once fully implemented, energy denial will block high-cost enemy moves.
+- **Enemy Energy** – enemy units now surface a teal energy bar beneath their health.
+Chill/Slow drains reduce this bar in real time; emptying it prevents scripted high-cost abilities.
 - **Movement Speed** – compresses encounter wave counts (capped so the boss wave always appears).
-Implementation is staged after player meters.
+Encounter buttons preview the compressed total based on your current movement speed multiplier.
   - Baseline values: unarmed attack speed = 1.0 attacks/sec, baseline cast speed = 1.5 casts/sec.
 Increases from items/passives modify these via the new Character speed helpers.

-### Current Implementation (2025-11-07)
+### Current Implementation (2025-11-14)
 - `CombatDeckManager` tracks both meters, emits `OnSpeedMeterChanged` events with normalized progress and stored charges.
 - Ring UI wiring lives in `SpeedMeterRing` (referenced by `PlayerCombatDisplay`).
 Aggression/Focus progress shows as paired arc fills; stored charges are displayed numerically.
-- Mechanics that consume charges (e.g., half-cost Attacks, forced combos) are not yet hooked; meters are purely informational while we validate pacing.
-- Movement-speed-derived wave compression and enemy energy denial are planned but not active yet.
+- Spell-tagged cards now route directly into Focus progress even if their card type is `Attack`, preventing mixed signals when designers reuse attack templates for spells.
+- Charge selection happens via `ChargeSelectorButton`.
+When both resources are ready the shared panel exposes independent Aggression/Focus buttons; whichever effects are selected will be consumed on the very next card via `CombatDeckManager.ConsumeChargeModifiers()`.
+- Enemy energy is rendered beneath each enemy via `EnemyCombatDisplay`. `StatusEffectManager` drains that bar whenever Chill/Slow is applied, so crowd-control cards visibly delay problem abilities.
+- Encounter buttons preview wave compression: we divide the encounter’s configured wave count by the player’s movement-speed multiplier (never dropping below one wave) and show the before/after totals.

 ### Tuning Notes
 - Default gain per card is ~3.33% for Aggression (≈30 attacks per charge) and 5% for Focus (≈20 spells per charge) at baseline speed; adjust in `CombatDeckManager` as needed.